International-Data-Spaces-Association/IDS-testbed/Testbed/Aitor_DAPS.md

 2. audience: idsc:IDS_CONNECTORS_ALL

 * /IDS-testbed/Testbed/OmejdnDAPS/omejdnDAPS/keys
-1. Drop the .cert certificate from the "cert" directory in /IDS-testbed/Testbed/daps here.
+1. Copy the .cert certificate from the "cert" directory in /IDS-testbed/Testbed/daps here.

 OR

-2. Drop the .cert certificate you have obtained directly from Fraunhofer AISEC.
+2. Copy the .cert certificate you have obtained directly from Fraunhofer AISEC.

 OR

-3. Drop the .cert certificate you obtained from the CA here.
+3. Copy the .cert certificate you obtained from the CA here.
 (This will be the only/recommended option in the future)

 ## Testing Interoperability